 These interactive animated spreadsheets (aka - simulations) are used in introductory astronomy lecture and laboratory.
 Through the use of numerical experimentation and "what if" scenarios, we have a powerful discovery learning tool for students using readily available off-the-shelf software.

-Atomic Spectroscopy ASP 2011 Draft for Proceedings – click here (pdf)
+Atomic Spectroscopy ASP 2012 Paper in Proceedings – click here (pdf)

 Laboratory activity using gas discharge tubes and diffraction glasses (pdf):

 Twinkle, Twinkle, Little Star: How Astronomers Know What You Are

 Interactive Excel Spreadsheets (all as xls files unless noted otherwise):

 Generating Atomic Line Spectra (good for follow-up discussion after lab)